RDF014/mvp-starter/_PRESS-RELEASE.md

 ## Quote from You ##
   > A quote from a spokesperson in your company.
-  "Our product provides an easy way of turning any boring event into an amazing event"
+  "Our product provides an easy way of turning any boring day into a great day"

 ## How to Get Started ##
   > Describe how easy it is to get started.